sonainjameel/Guassian-Splatting-in-Biomedical/README.md

 ---

 ### 📝 Citation
-If you use this repository in your work, consider citing the survey paper (to be added).
+If you use this repository in your work, consider citing the survey paper "(to be added)".

 ---